scikit-rf/scikit-rf/doc/source/tutorials/installation.rst

 The requirements to run skrf are basically a python environment setup to do numerical/scientific computing.
 If you are new to  Python_ development, you may want to install a pre-built scientific python IDE like pythonxy_.
 This will install all requirements, as well as provide a nice environment to get started in.
 If you dont want use pythonxy_, you see `Requirements`_.

 **Note:** If you want to use skrf for instrument control you will need to install pyvisa.
 You may also be interested in Pythics, which provides a simple way to build interfaces to virtual instruments.
-Links is provided in `Requirements`_ section.

 skrf Installation
 -----------------------------